 Here’s a quick tip to help you get rid of carpet beetle larvae that are turning your home into an infestation.
 These tiny, flying insects are harmless but irritating.
-Their larvae can cause severe damage to furniture and clothing, particularly woolens.
+Their larvae can cause severe damage to furniture and clothing, particularly woolen.
 Carpet beetle larvae are small white grubs that damage carpets and cushions.
 They can be controlled by regular vacuuming and dusting, but some people find it difficult to get rid of the larvae after they hatch.

-Insecticides are not the best way to get rid of carpet beetle larvae.
-They are designed for killing adult carpet beetles and insect pests, which will make them hard to control in the long run.
+Insecticides are not the best way to get rid of beetle larvae.
+They are designed for killing adult beetles and insect pests, which will make them hard to control in the long run.
 However, there are some natural ways that you can use to get rid of carpet beetle larvae.

 Larvae do not pose a threat to humans, but you must treat the affected area before they cause irreparable damage.
 You can use natural remedies to get rid of carpet beetle larvae or you can hire professionals to do the job for you.

 Vacuum Carpet and Mattress Area Use a vacuum cleaner to suck up the larvae and their eggs.
 This will kill them and prevent them from hatching in the future.